oesteban/hcph-sops/docs/data-collection/scanning.md

         ![qa_physio](../assets/images/qa_physio.png)

     - [ ] Check the RB signal:

+        !!! warning "To ensure the best RB signal" Calibrate the RB with the tube **unplugged** while the participant is **in** the scanner (you may have to help the participant).
+            Then, ask (and/or help) the participant to plug it back.

         - [ ] The RB signal SHOULD NOT plateau (neither saturate at a peak value nor floor at the troughs).
             This means the RB is maxing out and it requires loosening.
         - [ ] The envelope of your signal SHOULD remain approximately constant.